megabus Route Guides - Take your next coach trip with megabus

 Travel by coach from Edinburgh to London and you’ll save money on the price of a train.
-Not only that, but with the option of an overnight sleeper service, you can doze your way through the journey and arrive in the morning ready to set off.
 Make your way to the South Bank for galleries, restaurants and the London Eye.
 Head to Covent Garden to browse the famous market or see a theatre show on the West End.
 Or, wander over to next-door Leicester Square and try to spot a celebrity or two.
 It’s all in our London city guide, which is a must-read before any Edinburgh to London trip.

 Cardiff to Bristol – your essential guide

 Take a coach from Cardiff to Bristol and you’re looking at a journey time of just over an hour.
 That’s just enough time to read our Bristol city guide and plan what to do while you’re there.
 Whether you want to explore the city’s waterways on a ferry, or step aboard Brunel’s famous ship – SS Brunel – you’ll soon see this place is rich in maritime history.
 But it’s got just as much in the way of modern attractions, too.
 Think trendy bars, edgy street art and more independent shops on one street than anywhere else in Europe.

 If you want to save money on travel, book megabus tickets from Bristol to Plymouth.
 Not only will your ticket be low-cost, but you’ll get free WiFi on the journey – so you won’t have to fork out to update your Facebook status.
 That means more money to spend once you get there, whether you’re planning to hit the beach, the shops, or the town.
 All the city’s best bits are covered in our guide to Plymouth, which is a must-read before any Bristol to Plymouth coach trip.